-Azure Capital Limited (‘Azure Capital’) and Azure Capital Securities Pty Ltd (‘Azure Capital Securities’) and their related entities (collectively, ‘Azure’) are committed to treating with care, the personal information we collect in accordance with the Australian Privacy Principles in the Privacy Act 1988 (Cth) (Privacy Act).
+Azure Capital Pty Ltd (‘Azure Capital’) and Azure Capital Securities Pty Ltd (‘Azure Capital Securities’) and their related entities (collectively, ‘Azure’) are committed to treating with care, the personal information we collect in accordance with the Australian Privacy Principles in the Privacy Act 1988 (Cth) (Privacy Act).

 The Policy outlines the obligations Azure has in managing the personal information we hold about our clients, potential clients, contractors and others, in order to comply with the Privacy Act.
 It is our objective to handle information responsibly and provide you with some control over the way information about you is handled and stored.